3d-pli/SLIX/doc/SLIX/toolbox.md

     line_profile: Original line profile used to detect all peaks.
 This array will be further analyzed to better determine the peak positions.
     peak_positions: Detected peak positions of the 'all_peaks' method.
-    left_bound: Left bound for linear interpolation
+    left_bound: Left bound for linear interpolation.
-    right_bound: Right bound for linear interpolation
+    right_bound: Right bound for linear interpolation.
-    target_peak_height: Targeted peak height for centroid calculation
+    target_peak_height: Targeted peak height for centroid calculation.
-    number_of_samples: Number of samples used for linear interpolation
+    number_of_samples: Number of samples used for linear interpolation.

     Returns
     -------